awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

     * Containerization
     * OpenSource

-3 key take aways from [Spencer Marley](https://www.linkedin.com/in/spencermarley/) are

-1. Use Cost Explorer to analyze
-2. Reserve, Review, Rinse & Repeat should be the moto
+3 key take aways from [Spencer Marley](https://www.linkedin.com/in/spencermarley/) are to use Cost Explorer to analyze and have the moto as _Reserve, Review, Rinse & Repeat_
-3. Watch the trainings on youtube & A Cloud Guru

 ##### AWS EC2 Spot instances by [Chakravarthy(Chakra) Nagarajan](https://www.linkedin.com/in/chakravarthy-nagarajan-7653311a/)